indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 ## Example Spring Boot Application

-[The `spring-graal-native` Github repository](https://github.com/spring-projects-experimental/spring-graal-native "Graal feature for building native images of Spring applications") contains examples of how to build a native image from a Spring Boot application.
+[The `spring-graal-native` Github repository](https://github.com/spring-projects-experimental/spring-graal-native "Graal feature for building native images of Spring applications") has examples of how to build a native image from a Spring Boot application.
 The project implements a [Graal `Feature`](https://www.graalvm.org/sdk/javadoc/index.html?org/graalvm/nativeimage/hosted/Feature.html) which does the heavy lifting when it comes to configuring reflection, proxies etc.

 > Features allow clients to intercept the native image generation and run custom initialization code at various stages.
 All code within feature classes is executed during native image generation, and never at run time.

-Let's focus on a *hello-world-level* Spring Boot example—[Spring MVC with Tomcat](https://github.com/spring-projects-experimental/spring-graal-native/tree/master/spring-graal-native-samples/springmvc-tomcat).
+Let's focus on a hello-world-level Spring Boot example—[Spring MVC with Tomcat](https://github.com/indrekots/spring-graal-native/tree/master/spring-graal-native-samples/springmvc-tomcat).
-Keep in mind, as of writing this, the example expects that you're using GraalVM 19.2.1 and you have the `native-image` plugin installed.
+Keep in mind, as of writing this, the example expects you're using GraalVM 19.2.1 and you have the `native-image` plugin installed.

 Before building the example, we need to compile the Spring Graal Feature.
 The [root of the repository](https://github.com/indrekots/spring-graal-native) has a bash script to do that.